nithiyasrij12/course-registration-system/README.md

-# course-registration-system
+# 📚 Course Registration System (Spring Boot)

 A backend application developed using Spring Boot that allows students to register, view courses, and enroll in them.
 This project demonstrates REST API development, database integration, and backend architecture.

 ---

 ## 🚀 Features
-- Student registration and management
+- Student registration and login
 - View available courses
 - Enroll in courses
-- RESTful API implementation
+- CRUD operations for courses
-- Input validation and error handling
+- Exception handling and validation

 ---